ben-ng/finite-automata/Readme.md

 ## Fragment

-There are two ways to construct a fragment.
+There are three ways to construct a fragment.

 #### Fragment({initial, accept, transitions})